A-Hussamadin/HyperpayReactNativeDemo/README.md

 This is Just an Android demo on How to build a ReactNative Birdge for Hyperpay Native SDK

-To help you better I've provided all the steps requrid below:
+To create the a bridge please follow the steps below:

 1- First of all if you are using EXPO you need to eject it to get the native code 2- Add our SDK to native code using (xcode, android studio) as the below guide :